gregrickaby/nextjs-github-pages/README.md

 ### Add base path to `page.tsx`

-If you use the `<Image />` component, you will need to add the base path to your `page.tsx` file.
+Next, you will need to add the base path to your `page.tsx` file.
 This is required for the images to appear on Github Pages.
-[Learn more](https://nextjs.org/docs/app/api-reference/next-config-js/basePath#images).

 1. Open `app/page.tsx`
 2. Find the `Image` components